4046 views

 Read also about the Trevi Fountain.

 No matter how lofty it may sound, the Spanish Steps in Rome even have their own filmography.
-In the movie “Roman holidays,” delicate and refined Audrey Hepburn enjoyed an ice cream sitting here.
+In the movie “Roman Holidays,” delicate and refined Audrey Hepburn enjoyed an ice cream sitting here.
 Not to mention that many Italian films cannot do without Rome’s views and especially shots made from Pincho Hill.

 Fashion shows, parties, and other incredible events of the high fashion industry organized by Valentino, Dolce&Gabanna, and other well-known designers can also be added to the long list of merits and credentials of this amazing and extraordinary beautiful sightseeing.